LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectToMessaging/api.md

 ### Frequently Asked Questions

 <strong>What is the rate limit for the API?</strong>
-The current rate limit is 30 TPS/second/brand per API.
+The current rate limit is 30 TPS/seconds per brand.

+<strong>What is the recommended action from brands for 429 responses?</strong>
+We recommend a request be retried (3 attempts with exponential retry with delay of 5 sec) when witnessing 429 status code.

 <strong>Which channels are supported as of now?</strong>
 C2M supports SMS-Twilio and WA channels.